Poles, Shocks and Tygers: The Time-reversible Burgers equation: Results and Discussion

 We use the above general considerations to advance our understanding of the observed discontinuous transition.
-In regime C of the RB, a collapse of the tyger envelope is observed and subsequently, a secondary discontinuity is seen to form at the origin, buffeted by wings of white-noise.
-We have already mentioned in a previous section that the amplitude of this secondary discontinuity increases as $R$ decreases; the height of this discontinuity and the amplitude of the white-noise determines whether the system will eventually thermalize or not.
-When the height is less than the height of the shock, the breakdown of the tyger envelope is not extremely severe and the (spatial) structure shown in Fig.~\ref{fig:RC_minishock} (a) is formed, which is essentially a result of regularization occurring due to the finite viscosity post tyger-collapse.
+In regime C of the RB, a collapse of the tyger envelope is observed and subsequently, a secondary discontinuity is seen to form at the origin, buffeted by wings of white noise.
+We have already mentioned in a previous section that the amplitude of this secondary discontinuity increases as $R$ decreases; the height of this discontinuity and the amplitude of the white noise determines whether the system will eventually thermalize or not.
+When the height is less than the height of the shock, the breakdown of the tyger envelope is not extremely severe and the (spatial) structure shown in Fig.~\ref{fig:RC_minishock}(a) is formed, which is essentially a result of regularization occurring due to the finite viscosity post tyger collapse.
 This regularization process effectively holds up the thermalization and only a partially thermalized state is observed.
 In other words, whether the RB system will thermalize or not, depends on the stage of the energy transfer mechanism at which the effect of the viscosity is felt.
-In regime C, the viscosity acts before the white-noise can attain amplitudes as large as the shock, whereas in regime D the viscosity is so low that it fails to prevent the white-noise from catching up with the shock amplitude.
+In regime C, the viscosity acts before the white noise can attain amplitudes as large as the shock, whereas in regime D the viscosity is so low that it fails to prevent the white noise from catching up with the shock amplitude.
 The viscosity does act to maintain the steady state, but by then thermalization has taken hold.
 With the appearance of thermal states, the energy that had been pouring into the tyger is now equally distributed among all the length scales and the energy spectrum $E(k)\sim k^0$.
-Thus, when the RB system transits from regime C to D, the above signature energy pile-up mechanism disappears and the global quantities exhibit a truncation wave number ($\kmax$) dependent jump.
-This $\kmax$ dependence derives from the truncation dependence of the tyger, see Appendix~\ref{app:tygersiBE}.
+Thus, when the RB system transits from regime C to D, the above signature energy pile-up mechanism disappears and the global quantities exhibit a truncation wave number ($\kmax$)-dependent jump.
+This $\kmax$ dependence derives from the truncation dependence of the tyger; see Appendix~\ref{app:tygersiBE}.
 This can be seen from truncation waves $\sin(k_{max}+1/2)x / \sin(x/2)$, that give rise to the tygers.
-The truncation waves and subsequently the thermal white-noise clearly depend on the Galerkin truncation.
-The breakdown is much more vigorous at larger $k_{max}$ since there are much more truncation waves and subsequently much more white-noise disturbances.
-As a result smaller $E_0$ is required for the white-noise to match the shocks.
+The truncation waves and subsequently the thermal white noise clearly depend on the Galerkin truncation.
+The breakdown is much more vigorous at larger $k_{max}$ since there are much more truncation waves and subsequently much more white noise disturbances.
+As a result, smaller $E_0$ is required for the white noise to match the shocks.
 This explains the resolution dependence of the second critical point $R_{c_2}$.